 Grants are paid in instalments, generally over five years.
 The first grant payment for approved applicants will be made once the fire safety work is complete and approved by DCJ Housing.

 Additionally, the NSW Government offers Land Tax Exemption for Boarding Houses which meet certain criteria.
 To find out more visit Office of State Revenue - Land Tax Exemption for Boarding page.

 Who can apply for fire safety grants?

-If you own or manage a boarding house, or you are extending your boarding house or building a new one, you are eligible to apply for a fire safety grant.
+If you own or manage a boarding house, or you are extending your boarding house, you are eligible to apply for a fire safety grant.
 This includes owners/managers of assisted boarding houses authorised by the Department of Family and Community Services (Ageing, Disability and Home Care) (Licensed Residential Centres) under the Youth and Community Services Act 1973/ Boarding Houses Act 2012 and boarding houses built or managed by community housing providers.

 Fire safety grants are not available for:

 - Backpacker or tourist accommodation, or premises that include any tourist accommodation